 If you have any of the symptoms listed above, these coping strategies might help.

 Try the self-care strategies to ease your symptoms of depression.
-If these don't work, you may need to see your doctor or make an appointment with Group Health's Behavioral Health Services.
+If these don't work, you may need to see your doctor or make an appointment with our Behavioral Health Services.

-Group Health also has support groups that provide information and emotional support for people coping with grief and loss.
+Support groups can also provide information and emotional support for people coping with grief and loss.
 And, there are support groups for people living with chronic conditions or who are caregivers.
 Chronic conditions can make a person more vulnerable to depression.
 These support groups include Alzheimer's disease, diabetes, cancer, lupus, stroke, low vision, and Parkinson's disease.